 The question of whether a worker is an employee or an independent contractor is not always easy to determine.
 There are a number of factors involved, including whether the workers bring their own materials to complete the job, how much control the employer has over the workers, whether the workers have a vested financial interest in the job and whether the employer determines how long the workers actually work each day, to name a few.

-Part of a workers compensation attorney’s job is evaluating the nature of the employment to determine whether a worker should be covered as an employee.
-If you have been injured and need to know your rights and options under California law, a workers compensation attorney California can assist you.
+Part of a workers compensation lawyer’s job is evaluating the nature of the employment to determine whether a worker should be covered as an employee.
+If you have been injured and need to know your rights and options under California law, a workers compensation attorney in California can assist you.